Setup GA4 with Existing Google Universal Analytics

 Install Data Stream

-After create new GA4 property, base on the Setup Assistant you can install the default track.
-Install GA4 to your Site
+After creating a new GA4 property, based on the Setup Assistant, you can install the default tracking.

 Data Streams

-At the data stream, you can configure to connect to your existing GA without doing any additional configuration.
+At the Data Streams section, you can configure it to connect to your existing Google Analytics without doing any additional configuration.

-For instance, the existing site is using below old Google Analytics to track the page view, but you can still go to below screen to configure to use GA4.
+For instance, if the existing site is using the old Google Analytics code below to track the page view, you can still go to the screen below to configure GA4.

 window.ga=window.ga||function(){(ga.q=ga.q||[]).push(arguments)};ga.l=+new Date;